MercierLucas/lucasmercier/src/routes/blog/posts/research_workflow.md

 - The method: *generative_adversial_network*
 - Additionnal infos such as *semi_supervised_learning* etc.

-I can then dive deeper into the article be reading more carefully the method, results and so on.
+I can then dive deeper into the article by reading more carefully the method, results and so on.
 At that point I'll generally highlight stuff, add annotations and a side note.
 For this I'm using the Zotero pdf viewer (should be the default one, otherwise you can change it in preferences).

 ![Figure 2: Annotation example with (Kipf et Welling, 2017)](https://raw.githubusercontent.com/MercierLucas/lucasmercier/master/src/lib/assets/images/blog_workflow_academic_zotero_annotations.png)